Italian Fascism

 Foreign Policy

 In the sphere of foreign policy Italian Fascism created nothing new.
 Extreme nationalism was the keynote of Fascist foreign policy.
 It involved diplomatic and political saberrattling and opposition to working-class revolution and to the Soviet Union.
-Its general aim was the establishment of Italy as a world power through territorial aggrandizement and war; as domestic implementation of this policy the Fascist regime militarized the economy of Italy and greatly enlarged the country's armed forces, thereby reducing the standard of living of the majority of the population.
-The Fascist foreign policy led to the conquest of Ethiopia in 193S, the alliance with NAZI Germany in 1936, armed support of the Fascist cause of Francisco Franco Falange in the Spanish Civil War of 1936-39, annexation of Albania in 1939, and, finally, entry into World War II in 1940 as an ally of Germany.
+Its general aim was the establishment of Italy as a world power through territorial aggrandizement and war; as domestic implementation of this policy the Fascist regime militarized the economy of Italy and greatly enlarged the country's armed forces, thereby taking resources away from the economy and normal economic development.
+It also reduced the standard of living of the majority of the population.
+The Fascist foreign policy led to the conquest of Ethiopia (1935), the alliance with NAZI Germany (1936), armed support of the Fascist cause of Francisco Franco Falange in the Spanish Civil War (1936-39), annexation of Albania (1939), and, finally, entry into World War II as an ally of NAZI Germany (1940).
+Later in the year Italy with Germsny and Jsapasn formsalized the Axis alliance.

 Mussolini and Hitler